What is the Child and Family Advocacy Center?

 The advocacy center also offers:

-Community Education - The Child and Family Advocacy Center staff provides presentations and in-service training on child abuse issues to local groups, but are not limited to advocacy center and system information.
+Community Education - The Child and Family Advocacy Center staff provides presentations and in-service training on child abuse issues to local groups.
 Topics include child abuse indicators and reporting procedures and body safety trainings.